 The church is started and led by a team of pastors/leaders.
 Collectively, the team has specific gifts.
 Each team member must have certain characteristics and paradigms.
 The church possesses a specific culture.
 And from day one, the church's structure is self-determining.
-Follow me as I unpack each of these points.

 First, a prevailing church is started and led by a team of pastors working together.
-(Remember: we're not in Guatemala; this is North America.)
-This principle is as elementary as the wings and rudder of a plane.
 No person or couple is sufficiently gifted to do it alone.
-Nor is he omnipresent.
-Take a field trip to a series of prevailing churches, and you'll find that assembling multiple pastors to work together is essential.9
+Take a field trip to a series of prevailing churches, and you'll find that assembling multiple pastors to work together is essential.